 ANSWER: D

 RATIONALE: Understanding is shown by using and adopting concepts, demonstrating comprehension and application.
-Repeating and memorizing show retention but not necessarily understanding.
+Repeating and memorizing show retention but not necessarily understanding.9) When teachers encourage active class participation through individual and group activities, which of the following needs could be addressed?

 a) The need to be accepted, important, and appreciated